-RRICULUM AND INSTRUCTION Strongly Satisfied (b) Satisfied (c) Dissatisfied Strongly Dissatisfied (e) N/A 1.
+CU RRICULUM AND INSTRUCTION Strongly Satisfied (b) Satisfied (c) Dissatisfied Strongly Dissatisfied (e) N/A 1.
 How satisfied are you with the quality of teaching at AISC overall?
-2. How satisfied are you with the level of academic expectations that the educators at AISC have for our students?
-3. How satisfied are you with how professional development and learning is encouraged and supported?
-4. How satisfied are you with the way we are preparing students to deal with challenges they will face in their future?
-5. How satisfied are you with the ES/MS/HS curricula for our students?
-6. How satisfied are you with how the curriculum is articulated across grades and subjects through the curricular program outcomes and standards?
+2. How satisfied are you with the level of academic expectations that the educators at AISC for our students? have 3.
+How satisfied are you with how professional development and learning is encouraged an supported? nd 4.
+How satisfied are you with the way we are preparing students to deal with challenges the will face in their future? еу 5.
+How satisfied are you with the ES/MS/HS curricula for our students?
+How satisfied are you with how the curriculum is articulated across grades and subjects the the curricular program outcomes and standards? rough 7.
 How satisfied are you with the AISC curriculum review process?
 How satisfied are you with the distribution of student performance data to effectively differentiate instruction?
 9. How satisfied are you with the use of student performance data by academic teams / departments / committees to identify potential gaps in the curriculum?
 10. How satisfied are you with the effectiveness of technology training and professional development and learning?
-How satisfied are you with how AISC promotes consistency of behavior expectations of students? mments: (Curriculum and Instruction) ERATIONS & ORGANIZATIONAL SUPPORT Strongly Satisfied (b) Satisfied (c) Dissatisfied Strongly Dissatisfied (e) N/A 1.
-How satisfied are you with how effectively and efficiently the IT support staff anticipates and responds to needs and concerns?
-2. How satisfied are you with how information is organized on Moodle and your ability to access it?
-3. How satisfied are you with Skyward and its functionality as a student information system?
-4. How satisfied are you with the availability and quality of instructional tools and materials?
-5. How satisfied are you with class sizes?
-6. How satisfied are you with the support, services, and leadership provided by the Director of Business Affairs?
-7. How satisfied are you with the finance office and the support they provide to staff?
+11. How satisfied are you with how AISC promotes consistency of behavior expectations of students?
+Co mments: (Curriculum and Instruction) OP ERATIONS & ORGANIZATIONAL SUPPORT Strongly Satisfied (b) Satisfied (c) Dissatisfied (d) Strongly Dissatisfied (e) N/A 1.
+How satisfied are you with how effectively and efficiently the IT support staff anticipates responds to needs and concerns? and 2.
+How satisfied are you with how information is organized on Moodle and your ability to a it? access 3.
+How satisfied are you with Skyward and its functionality as a student information system? ?
+4. How satisfied are you with the availability and quality of instructional tools and materials s \$ 5.
+How satisfied are you with class sizes?
+6. How satisfied are you with the support, services, and leadership provided by the Director Business Affairs? r of 7.
+How satisfied are you with the finance office and the support they provide to staff?
 8. How satisfied are with the personnel office?
-How satisfied are you with the purchasing office and the support they provide to staff?
+9. How satisfied are you with the purchasing office and the support they provide to staff?
 10. How satisfied are you with the health office and the support they provide to staff?
-10. 11.
-How satisfied are you with the health office and the support they provide to staff?
-How satisfied are you with the security office and the support they provide to staff?
-10. 11.
-12. How satisfied are you with the health office and the support they provide to staff?
+11. How satisfied are you with the security office and the support they provide to staff?
+12. How satisfied are you with campus/classroom maintenance and cleanliness?
+13. How satisfied are you with food provision by the Taj Madras Flight Kitchen?